Gujarat Titans Hold Player Trials at Narendra Modi Stadium, Ahmedabad - ExBulletin

 The former Indian pacer said the trials were conducted with an eye on preparations for next season.

-The team is managed by Indian star Hardik Pandya, who played a central role in the team that won the IPL title in its first season.
+The team is managed by Indian star Hardik Pandya, who played a pivotal role in the team that won the IPL title in its first season.

 Pandya made crucial contributions with both bat and ball to lead his side to the IPL title and will look to replicate the performance next season.